Christie Brinkley’s Daughter, Sailor Brinkley Cook, Sizzles In Tight Red Dress

 Another follower sang Sailor’s praises and left a long comment that complimented both her beauty and her overall outlook on life.

 “Just stunning!!
 You ARE the most beautiful (inside and out) person.model out there!!
 Seriously, there is something very special about you.
-You have a kind and loving soul and you can see and appreciate all the beauty surrounding us… all of these things “fill you up,” and then turns on this “light” inside of you which you then, thankfully, share with us and the world!!!
+You have a kind and loving soul and you can see and appreciate all the beauty surrounding us… all of these things ‘fill you up,’ and then turns on this ‘light’ inside of you which you then, thankfully, share with us and the world!!!
 By the way, you share this lovely trait with your beautiful sister and mother.”

 Several other followers were so taken by Sailor’s beauty in the shots that they simply left a string of emoji in the comments section rather than articulating their thoughts.